MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nf-netadapteroffload-netadapteroffloadsetlsocapabilities.md

-The **NetAdapterOffloadSetLsoCapabilities** method sets the hardware large send offload (LSO) offload capabilities of a network adapter.
+The **NetAdapterOffloadSetLsoCapabilities** function sets the hardware large send offload (LSO) offload capabilities of a network adapter.

 ## -parameters